RianaAllen/WritingSamples/Work Product/How_To/Markdown_Example.md

 #### Option A
 Use your Facebook account to log in.
-    a.
       Click on the “Continue with Facebook” button.
 :memo: **Note:** Only use this option if you already have a Facebook account and are currently signed in.
 <figure>